 CARBON VS MODERN TITANIUM – STIFFNESS: TIE

 Anyone pedaling up a steep hill knows why weight matters on a bike.
 It’s not necessarily the priority when riding an adventure bike, particularly for those packing extra bags, but is nevertheless a consideration for most cyclists.
 Looking at how carbon fiber performs with regards to weight, its anisotropic nature allows composite manufacturers to use a minimum amount of material to deliver the desired stiffness levels.
 As such, a carbon bike frame is typically lighter than a metal equivalent.
-A modern titanium frame can be within range of a conventional carbon frame, but will never match the 3-figure gram levels of an ultralight carbon bike frame.
+A modern titanium bike frame can be within range of a conventional carbon equivalent, but will never match the 3-figure gram levels of an ultralight carbon bike frame.

 CARBON VS TITANIUM – WEIGHT: ADVANTAGE CARBON

 While tires and cockpit components like seat posts and handlebars have a direct impact on riding comfort, frame material also plays a significant role in this regard.
-A well-built titanium frame possesses an inherent resiliency that allows it to absorb road vibrations better than carbon fiber.
+A well-built titanium bike frame possesses an inherent resiliency that allows it to absorb road vibrations better than carbon fiber.
 That’s why those who ride titanium swear by its comfort-enhancing properties.
 The less pulsations and bumps your body endures today, the more vigor you will have for tomorrow’s ride.

 CARBON VS TITANIUM – COMFORT: ADVANTAGE TITANIUM

 This one may be difficult to describe in words, but is unmistakable when you are on the saddle.
 The intrinsic “springiness” of titanium is at the root of its favourable reputation for ride quality.
-Like a premium, sport SUV, a good titanium gravel bike is both smooth and lively, responsive in all conditions and tracking beautifully in a curve.
+Like a high-end, sport SUV, a better titanium gravel bike is both smooth and lively, responsive in all conditions and tracking beautifully in a curve.
 In comparison, most high-end carbon bikes also ride well, but lack that visceral connection to the road.